soo-h/DASweepDetect/Parameter_Inference.md

 # Instruction

-**Required parameters: mutation rate, recombination rate, selection strength, demographic**
+**Required parameters: mutation rate, recombination rate, selection strength, demographic history**

 It is recommended to set these parameters based on previous relevant research findings.
 You can try to find useful information in `stdpopsim`.